· Samir Abid · AI Development · 9 min read

 • Speed: Every layer makes the system slower

-• Quality: That last 10% is still brutally hard to get right
+• Quality: That last 10% is still hard to get right

 But I can test different solutions to those problems in days instead of months.

-Here’s a small example: I eventually asked the AI to write its own system prompts.
-Gave it examples of good answers and poor answers.
-Let it iterate on improving the prompts.
+Here is a small example.
+I eventually asked the AI to write its own system prompts.
+I gave it examples of good answers and poor answers, then let it iterate on improving the prompts.

 It actually worked.
 Measurably better results.